 Completion of the dual carriageway involves:

-- Stage 1 (Capel Bypass to Hutton Road): A 5 km second carriageway including reconstruction of part of the existing carriageway.
+- Stage One (Capel Bypass to Hutton Road): A 5 km second carriageway including reconstruction of part of the existing carriageway.

-- Stage 2 (Hutton Road to Busselton): A 12 km second carriageway, including three bridges.
+- Stage Two (Hutton Road to Busselton): A 12 km second carriageway, including three bridges.